robertaronchi/rronchi/content/home/experience.md

     date_start: '2017-01-01'
     date_end: ''
     description: |2-
-        I investigate unawareness of neurological diseases, and of spatial neglect symptoms in brain-damaged patients.
+        I investigate unawareness of neurological diseases, bodily disorders and spatial neglect symptoms in brain-damaged patients.
 Use of behavioural, physiological and brain-stimulation techniques.

         I am also involved in a rehabilitation research project on neurofeedback training in brain-damaged patients with unilateral spatial neglect.